mattsousatwo/Pomodoro/README.md

 Features include:

-Customizable Pomodoro and break durations
+- Customizable Pomodoro and break durations
-Ability to pause, resume, and reset timers
+- Ability to pause, resume, and reset timers
-Sound and vibration notifications at the end of each Pomodoro and break Running tally of completed Pomodoros
+- Sound and vibration notifications at the end of each Pomodoro and break
+- Running tally of completed Pomodoros
-Option to set a daily Pomodoro goal and track progress towards it This app was built using Swift and UIKit.
-No networking capabilities are required, making it a great project for beginners looking to build their iOS development skills.
-Give it a try and see how much more productive you can be with the Pomodoro technique!
+- Option to set a daily Pomodoro goal and track progress towards it